dangminhduc/security-speciality-note/README.md

 ## IAM
 - IAM Usage report can be download via IAM credential report.
 - Using IAM Access Advisor or Access Management Access Analyzer to see what services have been used to not used for a period of time
+- ExternalId is a unique identifier that might be required when you assume a role in another account.
+If the administrator of the account to which the role belongs provided you with an external ID, then provide that value in the ExternalId parameter.
+This value can be any string, such as a passphrase or account number.
+A cross-account role is usually set up to trust everyone in an account.
+Therefore, the administrator of the trusting account might send an external ID to the administrator of the trusted account.
+That way, only someone with the ID can assume the role, rather than everyone in the account.
+-

 ## Config
 - Basicly using AWS Config to track resources's changes.